b-akbari/Node-React-Guide/node/modules-packages/modules.md

 You can create your own modules and increase the complexity much more later on, but for now i will give a simple example.

-iv created a simple JS file "myScript.js"
+iv created a simple JS file "exportStringLiteral.js"

     module.exports = 'whats up coders?';

 ## Lets test it out!
-in your terminal, within the modules-packages folder of this repository, enter "node app.js" this will console.log the string literal from our "myScript.js" file.
+in your terminal, within the modules-packages folder of this repository, enter "node app.js" this will console.log the string literal from our "exportStringLiteral.js" file.

 ![running server](../images/exporting-literal.png)

-## how about objects?
+<h2 id='how-to-import-objects'>How to import an object</h2>
+i made a seperate script file called 'exportObject.js

     exports.favoriteFruit= 'mango'